 I find that the most common stressor to the adrenal glands is a hidden food allergy.
 This is one of the main reasons why so many people respond well to the paleo diet or any other elimination diet.
 All of the above mentioned factors can also stress the adrenals and lead to chronic pain.
 Once chronic pain has set in, that also can put stress on the adrenals.
 It is a viscous circle that has to be stopped by finding out the stressor to the adrenals and then supporting the adrenals while you persistently avoid the stressor over time.
 When you have a stressor to your body for extended periods of time, this leads to high cortisol levels.
 Often times you may notice gradual weight gain due to a constant stressor to your body.
 Abdominal weight gain is highly correlated with adrenal dysfunction.

-There never is a simple route to recovery when dealing with fibromyalgia but by dedicating yourself to a healthy lifestyle that focuses on avoiding triggers you stand the best chance of recovery.
-Traditional medicine is only going to mask your pain and drug you for the unforeseeable future, so its not really the best option.
+There never is a simple route to recovery when dealing with fibromyalgia but by dedicating yourself to a healthy lifestyle that focuses on avoiding triggers you stand the best chance of recovery regardless of the fibromyalgia treatment you employ.
+Traditional medicine is only going to mask your pain and drug you for the unforeseeable future, so looking deeper can often provide added insight.

-By finding a holistic doctor, meaning someone that addresses all root causes, you can often start to notice changes rapidly.
-Please contact me if you need help or if you are looking for a qualified physician in your area.
+By finding a holistic fibromyalgia doctor, meaning someone that addresses all root causes, you can often start to notice changes rapidly.
+Please contact me if you need help or if you are looking for a qualified physician in your area for natural fibromyalgia treatment.